All Episodes

 That's the legislature.

-And uh they they have this fantasy.
+And they have this fantasy.

 They've had the money to cure everything a thousand times over.

-The government is closed now.
+To your point, the government is closed now.

 We're heading into the teen days, right?